sm0ol/algoviz/README.md

 ## Future Functionality
  - Better visualization for the algorithm steps
  - Dropdown with multiple algorithm selections
- - Easier/more efficient column building (such as removing specific columns instead of the most recent)
  - Large dataset tab with a much bigger, randomized dataset